Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

-# Crypto Y'all — Personal Bot Setup Guide
+# Crypto Forge Labs — Personal Bot Setup Guide

-This guide walks you through setting up your own personal copy of the Crypto Y'all trading bots.
-When you're done, you'll have three bots running on your own Hyperliquid account, sending alerts to your own email and Telegram, completely independent from anyone else.
+This guide walks you through setting up your own personal copy of the Crypto Forge Labs trading bots.
+When you're done, you'll have three bots running on your own Hyperliquid account and sending alerts to your own email and optional Telegram account.

+> **Project note:** Crypto Forge Labs is based on the upstream `aicodepathways/crypto-yall` project.
+This guide points users to the Crypto Forge Labs fork for setup.

 ---